Registration

 A few helpful hints for you:

-- Prepare by gathering all the required documents noted in the Registration Checklist (PDF document on the right side of this webpage)
+- Prepare by gathering all the required documents noted in the Registration Checklist, found below in Registration Forms.

-- Additional informational documents, such as immunization and residency requirements, are also posted as PDF documents on this page
+- Additional informational documents, such as immunization and residency requirements can also be found in Registration Forms below.

 - Use your cell phone number when registering so that you can receive a text that will allow you to upload required documents via your smartphone